Electroweak Vacuum Instability and Renormalized Vacuum Field Fluctuations in Friedmann-Lemaitre-Robertson-Walker Background: Renormalized vacuum fluctuations from adiabatic regularization method

 Therefore, we can finally obtain the well-know expression as follows

 which grows as cosmic-time proceeds.

-Next, we consider the massive minimally coupled scalar field ($\xi=0$ and $m \ll H$) in the de Sitter spacetime.
-This situation is cosmologically important in order to understand the origin of the primordial perturbations or the backreaction of the inflaton field in the inflationary Universe (see, e.g. Ref.\cite{Linde:1982uu,Vilenkin:1983xq}).
+Next, let us consider the massive minimally coupled scalar field ($\xi \ll 1$ and $m \ll H$) in de Sitter background.
+This situation is cosmologically important in order to understand the origin of the primordial perturbations or the self-backreaction of the inflaton field in inflationary Universe (see, e.g. Ref.\cite{Linde:1982uu,Vilenkin:1983xq}).
 In this case, the mode function $\delta { \chi }_{ k }\left( \eta \right) $ can be given by

 with